 The fifteenth chapter of Luke's Gospel is one of the great chapters of the Bible.
-Indeed, in its own setting, it is the middle one of three great chapters, Luke 14, Luke 15 and Luke 16.
+Indeed, in its own setting, it is the middle one of three great chapters, Luke 14, 15 and 16.

 Chapter 14 tells us about a great philanthropist who prepared a great feast.
 He sent out his servants to offer invitations to the feast.
-Sadly those who were invited made it very plain that they had no interest at all in taking advantage of the offer.
+Sadly, all those who were invited made it very plain that they had no interest at all in taking advantage of the offer.
 This offer, and the lack of interest in those invited, is a picture of God, Who has prepared great blessing and great joy for anyone who is willing to receive it.
-However, generally speaking, people don't want to know about it.

-Chapter 15 broadly speaking, tells us about what God has done to provide the blessing for any who are willing to receive it.
+Chapter 15, broadly speaking, tells us about what God has done to provide the blessing for any who are willing to receive it.

 Chapter 16 reminds us that if we refuse the blessing God freely offers us, the only alternative is to expose ourselves to the justice of God and, on that basis, eternal torment is the inevitable destiny.

-In the goodness of God, He has phrased these things in a way that commends itself to our memories, particularly in our common English Version.
+In the goodness of God, He has phrased these things in a way that commends itself to our memories, particularly in our common English King James Version.

 In chapter 14, we read of a Great Feast.

-In chapter 15, the crisis comes when we read of the younger son who, because of his own inclinations and activities found himself a Great Way Off from his father and home.
+In chapter 15, the crisis comes when we read of the vounger son who, because of his own inclinations and activities, found himself a Great Way Off from his father and home.
 In chapter 16 we learn of a Great Gulf Fixed between those who are brought into blessing and those who refuse it.

-Putting it another way:

-In chapter 14, God provided a Feast.
+Putting it another way, in chapter 14, God provided a Feast.
 In chapter 15, God provided a Famine to bring the younger son to his senses.

-In chapter 16, God provided the Flame of Eternal Judgement for those who refused to come to the Feast.

-Let us learn from these vivid contrasts, and so to chapter 15.
+In chapter 16.
+God provided the Flame of Eternal Judgment for those who refused to come to the Feast.
+Let us learn from these vivid contrasts.

-At first reading through, we might easily get the impression that it is the record of three parables Jesus delivered to the scribes and the Pharisees.
+At first reading through chapter 15, we might easily get the impression that it is the record of three parables Jesus delivered to the scribes and the Pharisees.
 On closer examination, we find that the parable is one.
-Verse 3 says, "Jesus spake this parable unto them."
-There are certainly three parts to it, but the parts are so intertwined that it is rightly considered to be one parable.
+Verse 3 says, "[Jesus] spake this parable (singular) unto them."
+There are certainly three parts to it, but the parts are so intertwined that it is rightly seen to be one parable.
 The first part is about a sheep that was lost.
 The second is about a coin that was lost.
 The third part is about a young man who became lost.
 Putting these parts together, it is clear that they give us a picture of the spiritual condition of those who have no personal knowledge of God.

 Before we pull together the threads of chapter 15, let us think back to chapter 14.
-Those who eventually accepted the invitation to the Great Feast came from those who are said to be poor, maimed, lame and blind.
+Those who eventually accepted the invitation to the Great Feast came from those who are said in verse 13 to be "the poor, the maimed, the lame, [and] the blind."
 That is, in being poor, they couldn't pay for admission to the feast.
 In being maimed, they couldn't work for it.
 In being lame, they had to be carried there.
 In being blind, they needed guidance, every step of the way.
 Taken together, this is a comprehensive picture of a sinner before he comes to Christ.
 In other words, a graphic picture of you and me, if we have not yet trusted Christ as our Saviour.